lirise/macvimplus/README.md

-An automatic configuration program for vim (Only for Mac OS)
+An Automatic Configuration Program For Vim (Only for Mac OS)
 ===============================================

 ![main][1]